vtqveant/tweets-geolocation/README.md

 #### Model description

-The model is a rather straightforward implementation of a UnicodeCNN architecture from (Izbicki et al., 2019), done in PyTorch from scratch.
+The model is a rather straightforward implementation of a UnicodeCNN architecture from (Izbicki et al. Geolocating Tweets...
+2019), done in PyTorch from scratch.
 Some adjustments of the initial architecture were introduced in order to take advantage of the properties of the dataset.

 The model is a character-level CNN-based classifier, trained in a multi-task regime for: